-With the Knowledge Base now aware of the global identifier and its type, it is now possible to call ksession.setGlobal() for any session.
-Failure to declare the global type and identifier first will result in an exception being thrown.
-To set the global on the session use ksession.setGlobal(identifier, value):
+With the Knowledge Base now aware of the global identifier and its type, it is now possible to call ksession.setGlobal() with the global's name and an object, for any session, to associate the object with the global.
+Failure to declare the global type and identifier in DRL code will result in an exception being thrown from this call.